Clear Linux OS: Desktop

-By default, Clear Linux OS ships with the GNOME desktop environment, but instead of Wayland it uses X11 and most graphical effects are disabled.
+By default, Clear Linux OS ships with the GNOME desktop environment and most graphical effects are disabled.
 KDE Plasma and Xfce are also available for installation.
-It is possible to manually enable Wayland.

 Package management

 Packages are usually installed and updated through bundles with the help of swupd, which is described as an OS-level software update program, using delta updates to minimize update size.
 Flatpak is also preinstalled and can be used to install and use packages.

 Mixer is the tool for creating 3rd-party-bundles, which can then be installed using swupd.